agarwalr98/PrincipalComponentAnalysis/README.md

 # PrincipleComponentAnalysis
-This repository contains the implementation of PCA on mnist dataset.
+This repository contains the implementation of PCA on MNIST dataset.